alemart/surgescript/docs/tutorials/packages.md

 **Note:** it's recommended not to include any special characters in the name of your packages.

+**Note:** before SurgeScript 0.5.4, you would annotate the object with `@Plugin` instead.

 In the example above, `Application` and `StringUtils` are located in two separate files.
 If you want to test them using the SurgeScript command line utility, pass both files as parameters:

 ```sh
 surgescript package.ss app.ss
 ```

-> **Spawning order**
->
+!!! info "Spawning order"

-> Although packages are spawned before the *Application* object, for the time being they are spawned in no particular order.
+    Although packages are spawned before the *Application* object, for the time being they are spawned in no particular order.
 You may not access a package from within the constructor of another package, as of now there is no dependency resolver implemented.
 Use the *main* state.

-**Note:** before SurgeScript 0.5.4, you would annotate the object with `@Plugin` instead.

 Package example
 ---------------